BitsInMyBlood/100-days-of-code/log.md

 ### Day 10!
 November 28, 2018

 **Today's Progress:** I'm continuing FCC.
 Picking up at CSS grid. grid-template-columns, grid-template-rows, grid-column-gap, grid-row-gap - both very nice!
 But grid-gap is even nicer! grid-column and grid-row based on the 4 x 4 grid ( 1 / 4, 2 / 4, 3 / 4, 1 / 3, 2 / 3, 2 / 4 etc). justify-self: center, align-self: end, justify-items, align-items.
 Grid-template-areas!
 Whoa - next level stuff. grid-area, minmax... so may ways to define the grid!

+### Day 11 November 29, 2018

+**Today's Progress: Resuming FCC, finishing out the CSS grid section

+**Thoughts:**  grid-template-columns, auto-fill, auto-fit.
+Remember about @media queries to control the layout on various screen sizes.
+Tomorrow I'll start on the tribute page project.
+I've done one last time through the FCC, but this time I've already got some new ideas.